AhmadAliQureshi147/Secure-Role-Based-Access-Management-System/README.md

 ## 📌 Project Overview

-RBAMS is a secure, scalable, and role-based web application designed to manage users and permissions within an organization.
+SRBAMS is a secure, scalable, and role-based web application designed to manage users and permissions within an organization.
 Built with **ReactJS** for a dynamic frontend and **Flask + MySQL** for a robust backend, this system supports four user roles: **Superadmin, Admin, Employee, and User**.
 Sensitive data like passwords is encrypted using **AES (Advanced Encryption Standard)** to ensure data protection and security.

 ## 🚀 Features